santanamic/woo-cielo-boleto/readme.txt

 == Description ==

 = Em Português Brasil =
-O plugin WooCommerce Cielo Boleto permite que logistas aceitem pagamentos via boleto usando a API Cielo.
+O plugin WooCommerce Cielo Boleto permite que lojistas aceitem pagamentos via boleto usando a API Cielo.
 Ao finlizar uma compra os usuários são redirecionados para a URL do boleto.

 = in English =
 The WooCommerce Cielo Boleto plugin allows merchants to Accept Boleto payments using the Cielo API.
 When customers complete a purchase, they are redirected to the Boleto URL.